mre/endler.dev/content/2025/paolo/index.md

 The machines caused problems, but the company promised they would fix everything and get better with time.
 They kept updating the machines and gave them fancy names, but the problems remained.

-What could he do?

-Paolo decided to just keep working.
+Paolo just kept working.
-He loved plumbing and that's all he knew how to do.
+He fixed what the machines broke.
-When the machine jobs failed, people called him for help.
+His customers called him back for more work.
-He never complained.

-Soon Paolo's phone was ringing again.

 A while later, a salesperson came to town with a new machine.
 Paolo heard Mario talking to him at the coffee shop.